- Museum number

 - Object: Sacrificio del Patriarca Abraham

-The Sacrifice of Isaac; Abraham standing with raised knife next to Isaac who kneels on a funeral pyre, being restrained by an angel in the top right, amid a landscape with a landscape with four men and a donkey bearing wood in the lower left. c.1514/5
+The Sacrifice of Isaac; Abraham standing with raised knife next to Isaac who kneels on a funeral pyre, being restrained by an angel in the top right, amid a landscape with on the left the preceding part of the narrative; Abraham leading a donkey with Isaac carrying a bundle of wood on his back leaving their two servants. c.1514/5

 Woodcut printed from four blocks on four sheets assembled together

 - Production date

 Width: 1060 millimetres

 - (From M. P. McDonald, Ferdinand Columbus: Renaissance Collector, British Museum, London, 2005)

 The degree to which Titian was responsible for designing this composition has been much debated but he probably provided drawings for its major elements.
 The story is depicted as it is told in the bible (Genesis 22: 1-19).
 In the foreground, Isaac's pathos is fully expressed as he stoops under the weight of the wood for his sacrifice.
 The two men seem to understand the profundity of his fate, while Abraham at the left conveys a sense of urgency.
 The only anomaly in the narrative depicted is in the upper right where, instead of a ram caught in the thicket, there is a goat.